cschenxiang/cschenxiang.github.io/_pages/about.md

 News
 ======
+[12/2023] One co-author paper is accepted by AAAI 2024.
+Congrats to Hongming. <br>
 [11/2023] Selected for the Outstanding Master's Thesis Incentive Program of CSA. <br>
 [10/2023] We release a research website:  http://www.deraining.tech/. <br>
 [07/2023] Selected for the Excellent Ph.D.
 Students Sponsorship Program of NJUST. <br>